 The Heather Reisz Memorial Scholarships will be awarded to two eligible recipients (working in the profession for two years or less).
 These scholarships, which are need-blind, will cover the cost of registration and lodging for the Annual Conference, the pre-conference Research Basics Bootcamp, and a one-year NEDRA membership.
 Travel expenses will also be reimbursed up to $300.
 Applicants are not required to be current NEDRA members.

-If you have any questions, please contact the Scholarship Committee co-chairs, Jenn Grasso (jenn[dot]grasso[at]tpl[dot]org) or Diane Parsons (dparsons[at]govsacademy[dot]org).
+If you have any questions, please contact the Scholarship Committee co-chairs, Emily Burke (eburke[at]mdibl[dot]org) or Diane Parsons (dparsons[at]govsacademy[dot]org).

-To be considered for a scholarship for the 2019 NEDRA Annual Conference, please apply by Thursday, January 31, 2019.
+To be considered for a scholarship for the 2020 NEDRA Annual Conference, please apply by Friday, January 31, 2020.
 Recipients will be notified by mid-February.
-Applications are accepted year round.
+Applications are accepted year-round.

 Application Instructions and Checklist: